-The bonds held by the Company with OPUS Chartered Issuances S.A., classified as financial assets at fair value through profit or loss, amounting to RON 82,743,917 (as at 31 December 2022: bonds held by the Company with OPUS Chartered Issuances S.A. amounting to RON 83,479,784), classified as Level 3 of the fair value hierarchy, are also exposed to the price risk.
+The bonds held by the Company with OPUS Chartered Issuances S.A., classified as financial assets at fair value through profit or loss, amounting to RON 83,519,477 (as at 31 December 2022: bonds held by the Company with OPUS Chartered Issuances S.A. amounting to RON 83,479,784), classified as Level 3 of the fair value hierarchy, are also exposed to the price risk.

 The bonds issued by OPUS Chartered Issuances S.A. are instruments with an unprotected principal, listed on the Frankfurt Stock Exchange (Open Market - Freiverkehr) and with an annual interest coupon.
 The issuer has used the amounts attracted by the issuance of the bonds for the acquisition of a sub-portfolio of shares traded on the Bucharest Stock Exchange.
-The Company measures these financial instruments on a monthly basis according to the quotes taken from the Bloomberg platform.
-The changes in the quotes listed on the Bloomberg platform reflect the changes in the prices recorded on the Bucharest Stock Exchange for the underlying shares.